 That’s because an ETF is a basket of stocks that follow a specific asset, index or sector and can be traded just like a share on the stock market.

-There are around for investors that cover a vast range of investment opportunities.
+There are around 200 ETFs listed on the ASX for investors that cover a vast range of investment opportunities.

 And this is where thematic ETFs have really come into play, Kanish Chugh, head of distribution at ETF Securities, told Yahoo Finance.